Everything we know about Samsung’s new S22 ultra

 It is possible that Samsung could turn the S22 ultra into a replacement for the discontinued Galaxy note range, giving it support for the company’s S Pen stylus and potentially even incorporating the retired Note name.
 This is all theoretical for now, however.

-Another feature of the S22 could be fast charging, with the latest rumours suggesting the S22 plus will have 45W charging, a significant step up from the 25W charging seen on the Galaxy S21.
-Faster wireless charging would also be welcome, but hasn’t been confirmed just yet.
+Another feature of the S22 ultra could be faster charging, with the latest rumours suggesting the phones will have 45W charging, a significant step up from the 25W charging seen on the Galaxy S21.
+Faster wireless charging would also be welcome, but that hasn’t been confirmed just yet.

 Reverse wireless charging is expected to be included, where the S22 can fill the battery of another device, like a phone or earphones case, when placed on the rear of the Samsung handset.